Why Go Electric?

 Better for The Environment

 The burning of fossil fuels produces hazardous chemicals and greenhouse gas (GHG) emissions.
 These pollutants contribute to air pollution and climate change.
 The only greenhouse gas emissions associated with an EV are from the generation of electricity.
-While it is true that in jurisdictions that rely heavily on coal the environmental benefit is less strong, Alberta is quickly transitioning our electrical grid away from coal.
+While it is true some of Alberta’s electricity comes from coal, Alberta is quickly transitioning its electrical grid away towards a greener mix.
+Consider this: every day a gasoline car is driven, it gets slightly less efficient and in turn, pollutes a little more.
+EVs, on the other hand, get better for the environment as the supporting grid improves.

 EV batteries are made from Lithium-ion, which is the same battery used in smartphones, laptops and most rechargeable household electronics.
 Lithium-ion batteries are 90% recyclable and a number of companies are looking at using used EV batteries as second-life energy storage units.